• Skip to primary navigation

 spoken recitation only.”

-How is it possible that we are still struggling with something so basic?
-Our society produces all kinds of things—such as computers and electric automobiles—that are incredibly complicated.
+Not Rocket Science • How is it possible that we are still struggling with something so basic?
+Our society produces all kinds of things (such as computers and electric automobiles) that are incredibly complicated.
 My friends, this isn’t rocket science!
 Composers shouldn’t set the Spoken Propers to music—they should set the Sung Propers.
 This is not difficult.
 Indeed, an English translation of the Sung Propers (fully approved for liturgical use by the United States bishops as well as the Vatican’s CONSILIUM) has been available for many decades, and has been used by many composers.
-That translation based on the 1950 English translation of the PSALTER by Father Louis Hartman, C.Ss.R. (d.
+That translation is based on the 1950 English translation of the PSALTER by Father Louis Hartman, C.Ss.R. (d.
 1970).
-Yet here we are in the year 2025 and certain composers are still unaware of these basic facts.
-I admit I find this perplexing.
-My fear is that such ignorance is due to sheer apathy: an unwillingness to walk over to the shelf, take down a copy of the Roman Missal, and read what it says on its beginning pages.
+Yet as the year 2025 draws to a close, certain composers still ignore these basic realities.
+I admit I find this bewildering.
+My fear is that such ignorance is due to sheer apathy: an unwillingness to walk over to the shelf, take down a copy of the Roman Missal, and read what it says on its beginning pages:

 real parish work, I’d be cheating my